-First-year students enroll for their classes during orientation (SOAR).
-Continuing students start enrolling for spring-term classes in November, summer-term classes in March/April, and fall-term classes in April.
-Students are encouraged to meet with their advisors or advising groups (contact information is listed in Student Center) for help choosing courses that fit their academic goals.
+First-year students enroll in their classes during orientation (SOAR).
+Continuing students start enrolling for spring-term classes in November, summer-term classes in March/April, and fall-term classes later in April.
+Students are encouraged to meet with their advisors or advising groups (contact information is listed in MyUW under Academic Navigator) for help choosing courses that fit their academic goals.
 Advisors' schedules get tight during these enrollment times, so students should plan ahead.
-Before enrollment, students are required to complete a Pre-Enrollment Checklist, which will appear in the To Do section of Student Center.
-A "hold" preventing enrollment will be in place until this checklist is complete, so it's important for students to finish this activity as early as possible.
+Before enrollment each fall and spring semester, students are required to complete a Pre-Enrollment Checklist, which will appear in the "Tasks" tile of Student Center.
+A "hold" preventing enrollment will be in place until this checklist is complete, so it's important for students to finish this checklist as early as possible.
 It's also good practice for students to check Student Center to confirm that there are no holds on their academic records.
 Holds can be related to many things, including library fines, tuition payments, or simply the need to meet with an advisor.
-Some holds will not allow class enrollments until they are cleared. registrar.wisc.edu
+Some holds will not allow class enrollments until they are cleared. registrar.wisc.edu/enrollmentoverview